 E Visa: E-2 Investor Visa, E-1 Trader Visa

-The E visa category is for investors (E-2), traders (E-1), and qualified employees of non-US-owned companies.
+The E visa is for investors (E-2), traders (E-1), and qualified employees of non-US-owned companies.
 An E-1 Trader Visa or E-2 Investor Visa applicant must be a national of a country that has a commercial treaty with the United States establishing eligibility for the E Visa category, and must have principal investor or key employee status in the qualifying company.
+Alternatively, a firm majority-owned by nationals of an E treaty country may bring qualified executives, managers or essential employees with the same nationality as the majority owners to work in the US in E visa status.

 E Visa Procedures